SakSal-tech/trade-capture-system/docs/Development-Errors-and-fixes.md

 Notes and recommended next steps

-- Backwards compatibility: If external clients still call `/api/trades/search` we can add a compatibility mapping under `TradeController` for `/search` that forwards to the dashboard search method (low-risk change).
+- Backwards compatibility: If external clients still call `/api/trades/search` can add a compatibility mapping under `TradeController` for `/search` that forwards to the dashboard search method (low-risk change).
 I didn't add this automatically to avoid changing controller APIs without your confirmation.
 - Tidy remaining warnings: There are a few non-blocking warnings left in `TradeDashboard.tsx` (unused `loading`, `goToTrades`, `goToBooks` and a `react-hooks/exhaustive-deps` hint).
-I can remove or use those variables to clear the warnings if you want.
-- Tests: run a full backend test suite and CI pipeline if you want these changes validated across all tests and environments.

-If you want, I can now 1) remove the remaining frontend warnings, 2) add a compatibility route for `/api/trades/search`, and 3) run the full test suite and produce a CI-style report.
-Tell me which of the three (or all) you'd like me to do next.
 ```

 ### Problem